sistemagmbh/eoudat/README.md

 Where:
-[-h] shows the help message, describing the functionalities of the tool [-u username] is an optional field, necessary just for files protected by authentication [-p password] is an optional field, necessary just for files protected by authentication [url] represent the addresses of the files to download [-l list_of_URLs] proving a text file (list_of_URLs) which contains a list of URLs, it allows to downloaded all of the file inside the list
+[-h] shows the help message, describing the functionalities of the tool

+[-u username] is an optional field, necessary just for files protected by authentication

+[-p password] is an optional field, necessary just for files protected by authentication

+[url] represent the addresses of the files to download

+[-l list_of_URLs] proving a text file (list_of_URLs) which contains a list of URLs, it allows to downloaded all of the file inside the list

-[-s] is a command, that allows to save and store authentication credentials [-r] is a command, that allows to re-use saved credentials [-q daily quota] allows to set a maximum number of downloaded files per day; if set, this option sets the console on idle after having downloaded the defined daily quota; as soon as the day changes, the tool restarts downloading; this loop ends once all files have been downloaded
+[-s] is a command, that allows to save and store authentication credentials

+[-r] is a command, that allows to re-use saved credentials

+[-q daily quota] allows to set a maximum number of downloaded files per day; if set, this option sets the console on idle after having downloaded the defined daily quota; as soon as the day changes, the tool restarts downloading; this loop ends once all files have been downloaded

-[-c parallel_downloads] allows to configure the number of parallel downloads to be started [--clean] deletes the file in which the credentials are stored [-x] allows the user to download files from a Sci Hub cart file [-d] allows the user to download files behind a proxy, specifying address and port of it.
+[-c parallel_downloads] allows to configure the number of parallel downloads to be started

+[--clean] deletes the file in which the credentials are stored

+[-x] allows the user to download files from a Sci Hub cart file

+[-d] allows the user to download files behind a proxy, specifying address and port of it

 When the tool is launched, it will proceed with the download of the files, showing the status of the downloads.
 When the “Downloading: 100%” is achieved, a message of complete download will appear.
 It marks the end of the process.